 Click here to check out some of my other top restaurants in Bergen!

-Their factory is located in the Hardangerfjord area but you can step inside their cozy cafe and try some… or opt for a hot chocolate as I did!
+Their factory is located in the Hardangerfjord area, but you can step inside their cozy cafe and try some, or opt for hot chocolate as I did!

-The city of Voss is likely a familiar one for people around the world all as a result of a certain famous water that comes from there.
+The city of Voss is likely a familiar one for people around the world, all as a result of the famous water that comes from there.
 Well, sorry to spoil things, but Voss water isn’t actually from Voss (but who cares?).

 Voss is one of the best places to visit on your Norway trip and is Western Norway’s capital of adventure and extreme sports.